istio/istio.io/_docs/concepts/policy-and-control/mixer-config.md

 Resolution depends on a well-known attribute to guide its choice, called *identity attribute*.
 The default identity attribute is `destination.service`.
-The mesh wide configuration is stored in the `configDefaultNamespace` whose default value is `istio-system`.
+The mesh-wide configuration is stored in the `configDefaultNamespace` whose default value is `istio-system`.

 Mixer resolver goes through the following steps to arrive at the set of `actions`.